thinner

 Rain or Shine, I will visit Pompeii as I missed out.
 I will share some sweet dance moves too! 🕺

-Where I stayed: Hopestel Secret Garden It was a great hostel in a historic building in the city center.
-I paid $28 euro / $30 USD a night which is spectacular for Naples City center.
-There are also studio rooms that can be rented for about $125 which is also a steal in the area.
+Where I stayed: Hopestel Secret Garden.
+It was a great hostel in a historic building in the city center.
+I paid $28 euros / USD 30 a night, which is spectacular for Naples City center.
+There are also studio rooms that can be rented for about $12,5, which is also a steal in the area.

 The best local beer and meal: PIZZA!
 It was a no-brainer since Napoli is where pizza was invented.
 I tried several different variations and washed it down with a local Ichnusa unfiltered brewski, which hit the spot every time.